Rumyra/blog-rumyra/src/posts/2014-04-25-Rolling-Your-Own.md

 ---
+layout: post.html
 title: Rolling Your Own
 date: '2014-04-25'
 tags: brain-dribble
 category: brain-dribble
 status: published
+layout: post.html
+image: null
+summary: "I don't like to spend a lot of time getting ready in the morning.
+I like to spend a lot of time in the shower, cos showers are nice"
 ---

 <p>I don't like to spend a lot of time getting ready in the morning.</p>